 - 1. The methodological design of the survey is presented in detail.
 The following points are discussed:

 - (a) Survey objective;

 - (b) Target population;

 - (c) Sample frame;

 - (d) Sample design;

 - (e) Relative error level;

 - (f) Geographical coverage;

 - (g) Sample frequency;

 - (h) Sample size;

-- (i) Size and result of the pilot test;
+- (i) Size and result Use of the a pilot test survey;

-- (j) Selection method of the sample;
+- (j) Selection method of Selecting the sample;

 - (k) Methodology for information collection and estimation of the parameters;

 - (I) Data verification and validation including QA and QC;

 - (m) Survey realization;

 - (n) Calculation of a trip distance in the survey;

 - (o) Default questionnaire.

 - 2. Whenever the MRTS is extended, a new survey distribution is realized and data of the new survey is used for calculating emissions reductions achieved from the moment of the MRTS extension.